Cerebrospinal Fluid Leak (CSF Leak)

 What are the symptoms of a CSF leak?

-Symptoms include headache, nausea, vomiting, and neck stiffness.
+Symptoms may include headache, nausea, vomiting, fatigue, and clear drainage from the nose or ear.

 What causes a CSF leak?